-- Educate them about our services.

-- Help them schedule initial checkups.

-- 3.2.
-Identify any health issues (for example, pregnancy or previously diagnosed diseases).
+- Educate them about our services. - Help them schedule initial checkups. - Identify any health issues (for example, pregnancy or previously diagnosed diseases). - Complete Health Needs Assessment (HNA) in order to connect members to Case Management if applicable.

+3.2.
 24/7 NurseLine